classroomtechtools/managebac_openapply_to_gsheets/README.md

 ## Getting started

-Please note that the below is for **Version 2**, and best to start over.

 Note that you need access to API manager for this to work.
 Simplest way is to:

 - Make a [copy of this spreadsheet](https://docs.google.com/spreadsheets/d/1Uc___fcVkp_QURp_9sMq3vFJSVncv2-ENwiZmVzz4bg/copy)